jdeluyck/kcoreorg-website/_posts/2007/2007-05-01-installing-x11-on-mac-os-x.md

 ---
 I've been trying for a while to get the Apple X11 installed on Mac OS X. I just couldn't figure out how.

-Today I saw on <a HREF="http://www.coolosxapps.net/2007/04/28/installing-x11-using-os-x-104-tiger/" TARGET="_blank">Cool OS X Apps</a> how to do it... you need to freakin' scroll down... :p
+Today I saw on [Cool OS X Apps](http://www.coolosxapps.net/2007/04/28/installing-x11-using-os-x-104-tiger/) how to do it... you need to freakin' scroll down... :p